helmwave/docs/docs/tpl.md

     You cannot pass variables from helmwawve to your helm chart templates.
     You should use helmwave to render values of your chart.

-???+ warning "Template values"

-    When you template values.
-In your

 ## [Sprig](https://godoc.org/github.com/Masterminds/sprig)